chuanqichen/XB100/lab2/linux_intro.md

 # Getting Started with Linux

-Most robotics programming is done using the Linux operating system.
-This is mainly due to the large amount of open-source robotics software that has been developed on it.
-Linux itself is **open-source**.
-Open-source software is software that is free to use, distribute to others, and modify.
-You will use **Ubuntu 18.04,** which is a Linux distribution (packaging of the OS and other software).
-Ubuntu is one of the most popular Linux distros, and is the main operating system used here in UTCS.
+Most machine learning and robotics programming are done using the Linux operating system, and Ubuntu is one of the most popular Linux distros with rich libraries and large amount of open-source robotics software.
+We will use **Ubuntu 20.04,** .

 ## Getting to a Web Browser